Biography

 Speaker biography

-Lorena A. Barba is professor of mechanical and aerospace engineering at the George Washington University in Washington, DC.
+Lorena A. Barba is professor of mechanical and aerospace engineering and international affairs at the George Washington University in Washington, DC, where she also serves as Faculty Director of the GW Open Source Program Office (OSPO).
 She holds a PhD in aeronautics from the California Institute of Technology and BSc/PEng degrees in mechanical engineering from Universidad Técnica Federico Santa María, Chile.
-Her research interests include computational fluid dynamics, high-performance computing, and computational biophysics.
+Her research interests include computational fluid dynamics, high-performance computing, and computational biophysics, as well as computational reproducibility and open science.

-An international leader in computational science and engineering, she is also a long-standing advocate of open source software for science and education, and she is well known for her courses and open educational resources.
-She was a recipient of the 2016 Leamer-Rosenthal Award for Open Social Sciences, and in 2017, was nominated and received an honorable mention in the Open Education Awards for Excellence of the Open Education Consortium.
+An international leader in computational science and engineering, she is also a long‑standing advocate of open source software for science and education and is well known for her courses and open educational resources.
+She has a long track record of educational innovation and contributions to open education, recognized by the 2016 Leamer‑Rosenthal Award for Open Social Sciences and an honorable mention in the Open Education Awards for Excellence of the Open Education Consortium in 2017.

-Dr. Barba served (2014–2021) in the Board of Directors for NumFOCUS, a 501(c)3 public charity in the United States that supports and promotes world-class, innovative, open-source scientific software.
-She is also an expert in research reproducibility, and was a member of the National Academies study committee on Reproducibility and Replicability in Science, which released its report in 2019.
-She served as the Reproducibility Chair for the SC19 (Supercomputing) Conference, is editor-in-chief and track editor for Reproducible Research in IEEE's Computing in Science Engineers, was founder and associate editor-in-chief for the Journal of Open Source Software and is editor-in-chief of The Journal of Open Source Education.
-She was General Chair of the global JupyterCon 2020 and was named Jupyter Distinguished Contributor in 2020.
+Dr. Barba served (2014–2021) on the Board of Directors for NumFOCUS, a 501(c)3 public charity that supports and promotes world-class, innovative, open-source scientific software, and was named a Jupyter Distinguished Contributor in 2020.
+She is an expert in research reproducibility, and was a member of the National Academies study committee on Reproducibility and Replicability in Science, which released its report in 2019.
+She served as the Reproducibility Chair for the SC19 (Supercomputing) Conference, was founding editor and associate editor‑in‑chief of the Journal of Open Source Software, editor‑in‑chief (and track editor for Reproducible Research) of IEEE Computing in Science & Engineering, and is editor‑in‑chief (and founder) of The Journal of Open Source Education.
+She was General Chair of the global JupyterCon 2020 conference.

 See also: